-As we have shown above, using the new application reset tool you can easily reprocess data from scratch with Kafka Streams.
+As we have shown above, using the new application reset tool you can easily reprocess data from scratch with the Streams API.
 Perhaps somewhat surprisingly, there’s actually a lot going on behind the scenes to make application resets work as easily.
 The following sections are a deep dive on these internals for the curious reader.

 In this second part of the blog post we discuss those Kafka Streams internals that are required to understand the details of a proper application reset.
 Figure 1 shows a Kafka Streams application before its first run.
 The topology has as single input topic with two partitions.
 The current offset of each partition is zero (or there is no committed offsets and parameter auto.offset.reset = earliest is used).
 Also the topology writes into a single output topic with two partitions which are both empty.
 No offsets are shown as output topics are not consumed by the application itself.
 Furthermore, the topology contains a call to through(), thus, it writes/reads into/from an additional (intermediate) topic with two empty partitions and it contains a stateful operator.